 Liberated is a documentary about college spring break hookup culture, what it reveals about coming of age in today’s world, and the startling normalization of sexual violation.

-unveiled the hidden world of the global sex trade.
+As many of you know, our documentary Nefarious: Merchant of Souls was an exposé on sex trafficking and unveiled the hidden world of the global sex trade.
 After Nefarious we felt compelled to dig deeper.
 We began to investigate the forces in our society that were enabling such an industry to thrive.

 We traveled down to Panama City Beach, Florida, to document the phenomenon of college spring break.
 Our goal: to gain insight about sexuality in our culture, for use in our next film.
 It was only meant to be one of many different topics featured in the new documentary.